Connecticut: Sports

+Connecticut has one top-flight team, the Connecticut Sun of the WNBA, who currently play at the Mohegan Sun Arena in Uncasville, but are scheduled to relocate to Houston to become the Comets in 2027.
-There are two Connecticut teams in the American Hockey League.
-The Bridgeport Islanders is a farm team for the New York Islanders which competes at the Total Mortgage Arena in Bridgeport.
-The Hartford Wolf Pack is an affiliate of the New York Rangers; they play in the PeoplesBank Arena in Hartford.

-The Hartford Yard Goats of the Eastern League are a AA affiliate of the Colorado Rockies.
-Also, the Norwich Sea Unicorns play in the Futures Collegiate Baseball League.
+The state has two minor league teams of American major leagues, both in Hartford.
+In hockey, The Hartford Wolf Pack is an affiliate of the New York Rangers; play in the PeoplesBank Arena; and the Hartford Yard Goats of the Eastern League are a AA affiliate of the Colorado Rockies, and play at Dunkin' Park.
+The Norwich Sea Unicorns play in the Futures Collegiate Baseball League.
 The New Britain Bees play in the Atlantic League of Professional Baseball.

-The Connecticut Sun of the WNBA currently play at the Mohegan Sun Arena in Uncasville.
-In soccer, Hartford Athletic began play in the USL Championship in 2019.
+Connecticut also has multiple soccer clubs: Hartford Athletic of the USL Championship plays at Trinity Health Stadium in Hartford, and CT United FC of MLS Next Pro currently plays throughout the state.
+The USL League Two team AC Connecticut plays in Danbury.
+Pratt & Whitney Stadium has hosted both the US Men's and Women's national teams on several occasions, most recently in 2025, as well as other international friendlies.

 The state hosts several major sporting events.
 Since 1952, a PGA Tour golf tournament has been played in the Hartford area.
 It was originally called the "Insurance City Open" and later the "Greater Hartford Open" and is now known as the Travelers Championship.